 If your child has a lesion in their mouth, we can use a laser to carefully remove a small piece of the tissue for testing.
 While most mouth lesions are benign, it’s always better to be safe than sorry.
 If the lesion is causing your child pain or discomfort, we can excise it with dental laser treatment.

-Pediatric dental lasers can also be used to.
-When our dentists use a laser, it minimizes the amount of bleeding and swelling by cauterizing the wound as it cuts.
+Pediatric dental lasers can also be used to remove mouth lesions.
+When a dentist uses a laser, it minimizes the amount of bleeding and swelling by cauterizing the wound as it cuts.
 Not only does this help pediatric patients recover faster, but it also can be considered less painful than traditional methods of gum lesion removal.

-If you’ve noticed that your infant has a band of tissue connecting the tip of their tongue to the floor of their mouth, you will want to consult with our pediatric dental professionals as soon as possible.
-You may also be referred by a lactation consultant if you have been having problems breastfeeding as a result of your child’s tongue-tie.
+If you’ve noticed that your infant has a band of tissue connecting the tip of their tongue to the floor of their mouth, you will want to consult with a pediatric dental professional as soon as possible.
+You may also be referred by a lactation consultant if you have been having problems breastfeeding as a result of your child’s.

-Grand Rapids pediatric dentists who have experience with tongue-tie cases.can sometimes correct itself or improve by age three; however, this isn’t always the case.
+Tongue-tie can sometimes correct itself or improve by age three; however, this isn’t always the case.
 Tongue-tie left untreated can interfere with breastfeeding, eating solid foods, and normal speech development.
-To avoid the consequences of untreated tongue-tie, we recommend you schedule an appointment with our
+To avoid the consequences of untreated tongue-tie, we recommend you schedule an appointment with a Grand Rapids pediatric dentist who has experience with tongue-tie cases.

 The alternative to using a laser involves surgically cutting the frenulum.
 Laser treatment for tongue-tie, however, is often preferred by parents because the laser cauterizes the wound as it cuts the connective tissue, making for a shorter recovery period.

-If your, you know that an appointment with our pediatric dentists is on the horizon.
+If your child has a painful tooth, you know that an appointment with your child’s pediatric dentist is on the horizon.
 For children who are afraid of dentist drills, you may want to consider laser cavity treatment.
-Laser treatment doesn’t create the same disconcerting drilling sound and can help save more of the healthy tooth during than a traditional dental drill.
+Laser treatment doesn’t create the same disconcerting drilling sound and can help save more of the healthy tooth during cavity treatment than a traditional dental drill.

 Is Laser Dentistry Right for my Child?

-To determine if laser dentistry is the right dental treatment plan for your child, be sure to consult with our experienced pediatric dentists.
-Our dentists are certified through the and have had extensive training.
-This ensures that your child is receiving laser dental treatment from a qualified professional.
+To determine if laser dentistry is the right dental treatment plan for your child, be sure to consult with an experienced pediatric dentist.
+We recommend that you pick a pediatric dentist who is certified through the World Clinical Laser Institute and has had extensive training.
+This will ensure that your child is receiving laser dental treatment from a qualified professional.